AlmuHS/GNUMach_SMP/README.md

 - In the [Min_SMP](https://github.com/AlmuHS/Min_SMP/) test environment, the cpus are detected and started correctly
 	+ I need to implement APIC configuration
-- In gnumach, the number of cpus and its lapic structures are detected and enumerated correctly
+- In *gnumach*, the number of cpus and its lapic structures are detected and enumerated correctly
 - ioapic enumeration feels to work correctly
 	+ Mach use PIC 8259 controller, so ioapic is not necessary.
 Migrate Mach to ioapic is a future TODO
-- *gnumach* boots correctly with a only cpu, in SMP mode
+- *gnumach* boots successfully with a only cpu, in SMP mode
+- *gnumach* enable all cpus and boots successfully
-	+ I need to implement cpu enabling.
+	+ Now I need to "link" the cpus to the rest of the system

 ## Implementation